NoviBuilder/novi-plugin-swiper-slider/README.md

 * Turn on/off slider autoplay

 ## Developer Settings
-* querySelector — containes a css selector which defines the Camera Slider main container.
+* querySelector — containes a css selector which defines the Plugin container.